Cheetah Mobile Still Has A Long Way To Go

 In recent years, many large technology companies engaged in AI development, such as Google, Facebook and Baidu (NASDAQ:BIDU).
 For instance, Baidu has invested over 4 billion dollars in research and development, most of which were contributed to artificial intelligence field according to Mr.Li’s speech.
 Other two Internet giants, Google and Facebook, spent 36 billion dollars and 13 billion dollars, respectively, on R&D, most of which was also utilized for AI development.
 Comparing with these giants, CMCM only spent 0.31 million dollars on R&D (Figure 3.1).
 It is uncertain and questioning whether CMCM’s AI technology is mature enough to compete with peers.

 Today, how to monetize Artificial Intelligence is still a big problem to most companies.
-The Chinese tech giant like Baidu has been desperately seeking solutions for monetizing Artificial Intelligence to increase revenue.
+Chinese tech giant Baidu has been desperately seeking solutions for monetizing Artificial Intelligence to increase revenue.
 Baidu has been aggressively investing in Artificial Intelligence, but its outcome just stays around the average so far.
 When even a giant investment can hardly meet successful monetization, how CMCM with low expenditure can impel the change?

 To sum up, CMCM’s fancy blueprint might become foam if it could not instantly enhance its financial supports and expenses on AI development.
 In current AI field, Google and Facebook have much better performance than rest of their competitors, because of the capital they have put into AI research and development.